dmissoh/griffon/README.md

     mvn test
     mvn -Prun

-Don't forget to add any extra JAR dependencies to `pom.xml`!
+Don't forget to add any extra JAR dependencies to `pom.xml`